 Methylation haplotype blocks (MHBs)

 Human genome was split into non-overlapping “sequenceable and mappable” segments using a set of in-house generated WGBS data from 10 tissues of a 25-year adult male donor.
 Mapped reads from WGBS data sets were converted into methylation haplotypes within each segment.
 Methylation linkage disequilibrium was calculated on the combined methylation haplotypes.
 We then partitioned each segment into methylation haplotype blocks (MHBs).
 MHBs were defined as the genomic region in which the r2 value of two adjacent CpG sites is no less than 0.5.
-Takai and Jones's sliding-window algorithm35 was applied to the HM450K (TCGA) and RRBS (Encode) data within the high methylation linkage regions.
-Finally, the relationship between LD and correlation of average 5mC of two CpG loci were analyzed by random samplings of 10 different methylation haplotypes per individual from 1000 individuals.

 High methylation linkage regions defined based on ENCODE and TCGA data.

 We collected RRBS data from the ENCODE project (downloaded from UCSC Browser) and HM450K data from the TCGA project.
 Pearson correlation coefficient were calculated between adjacent CpG sites across all samples.
-The Takai and Jones's sliding-window algorithm35 was used to identify blocks of highly correlated methylation. (i) set a 100-base window in the beginning of genomic position and move the window to the downstream when there are least 2 probes in the window.
+The Takai and Jones's sliding-window algorithm35 was used to identify blocks of highly correlated methylation.
+We set a 100-base window in the beginning of genomic position and move the window to the downstream when there are least 2 probes in the window.
 Calculate the total probes in extended regions until the last window does not meet the criteria.
 The regions covering at least 4 probes were defined as CpG dense regions, and the average Pearson correlation coefficients among all the probes in cancer and normal samples were calculated respectively.
 Simulation analysis to investigate the relationship between LD at the single-read level and correlation coefficients of average 5mC between two CpG sites were performed based on random sampling of 10 different methylation haplotypes from each of the 1000 individuals.

 Enrichment analysis of methylation haplotype blocks for known functional elements